 - Ginger.
 A warm, earthy spice with a bit of zip.

 - Garlic Powder.
 For a touch of garlicky flavor without the hassle of mincing garlic.

 - Allspice.
-Warm, subtly complex and a wonderful sprinkle to a seasoning mixture.
+Warm, subtly complex, and a wonderful addition to a seasoning mixture.

 Recommended Tools to Make this Recipe

 - Whisk.
 Easily mixes all the spices together.